lltfm/openness/works/saltem_hoc/saltem_hoc.md

 the seeker into contemplating what might be true.
 The method does not impose on the seeker by telling them directly what is true or insisting on a blind faith to proceed.
-Instead, it begins by pointing at something concrete & familiar and then suggesting speculations or questions that guide the seeker toward a higher knowing.
+Instead, it begins by pointing at something concrete & familiar and then suggesting speculations or questions that guide the seeker toward deeper understanding.

 This method can be used to build a prompt for LLM AIs to answer spiritual questions.